Three Distributional Approaches for PM10 Assessment in Northern Italy: Statistical models

-where $|I|$ denotes the length of $I$. \citet{egozcue2006hilbert} proved that the vector space $B^2(I)$ equipped with $\langle f, g \rangle_{B}$ is a separable Hilbert space and, as such, it is isomorphic to $L^2(I)$.
-An isometric isomorphism between $B^2(I)$ and $L^2(I)$ is given by the \emph{centered log-ratio (clr)} transformation \citep{van2014bayes}:
+where \(|I|\) denotes the length of the interval \(I\). \citet{egozcue2006hilbert} showed that the vector space \(B^2(I)\), equipped with the inner product \(\langle f, g \rangle_{B}\), is a separable Hilbert space and, therefore, isomorphic to \(L^2(I)\).
+An isometric isomorphism between \(B^2(I)\) and \(L_0^2(I),\) the closed subspace of \(L^2(I)\) consisting of square integrable functions with zero integral, is provided by the \emph{centered log-ratio (clr)} transformation \citep{van2014bayes}:

-The \emph{clr} acts as a bridge between $B^2(I)$ and $L^2(I)$, enabling the adoption of standard FDA techniques while preserving the geometric structure inherent to density functions.
+The \emph{clr} transformation provides a bridge between \(B^2(I)\) and \(L^2(I)\), enabling the use of standard FDA techniques while preserving the geometric structure of probability density functions.

-Despite its theoretical advantages, the $B^2(I)$ space presents a fundamental limitation: it requires the density functions to have the same support $I$.
-For the present study this is a very unrealistic assumption given the substantial spatial heterogeneity in pollution levels.
-For example, monitoring stations in Aosta Valley or Trentino Alto Adige (Italy's most mountainous regions) usually register \PMten concentrations below 80 $\mu g / m^3$, while stations in the agricultural and heavily industrialized Po Valley frequently exceed 120 $\mu g / m^3$.
+Despite its theoretical advantages, the Bayes space \(B^2(I)\) has one important limitation: all density functions must share the same support \(I\).
+This assumption is unrealistic for the present application because the support of the local \PMten distributions varies substantially across the study region.
+For example, monitoring stations in the mountainous regions of Aosta Valley and Trentino--Alto Adige typically record \PMten concentrations below \(80\,\mu g/m^3\), whereas stations in the agricultural and heavily industrialized Po Valley frequently exceed \(120\,\mu g/m^3\).

-We mitigate this problem using an innovative strategy.
-A density distribution can be characterized by its shape and by its support: the latter represents the domain where the density is strictly positive, whereas the former summarizes the distributional characteristics which are invariant to location and scale transformations, such as skewness, modality, or relative concentration of mass.

-If we assume that shape and support can be modeled separately, the common-support limitation of Bayes space can be circumvented by aligning all densities on a common domain, say $[0, 1]$.
-The trimming procedure introduced in Section~\ref{section:data} implies that, in practice, the relevant \PMten concentrations recorded by the $i$-th monitoring station, $\lbrace y_{ij} \rbrace_{j=1}^{n_i}$, always lie between $Q_1(i)$ and $Q_{99}(i)$.
-An aligned version of such measurements, say $\tilde{y}_{ij}$, can be defined as follows:
+We address this limitation through an alignment strategy that maps all densities onto a common support.
+A probability density function can be characterized by two complementary features: its shape and its support.
+The support identifies the domain where the density is strictly positive, whereas the shape captures distributional characteristics that are invariant under location and scale transformations, such as skewness, modality, and the relative concentration of probability mass.
+Assuming that shape and support can be modeled separately, the common-support limitation of the Bayes space can be overcome by aligning all densities onto the interval \([0,1]\).
+The trimming procedure introduced in Section~\ref{section:data} implies that, in practice, the relevant \PMten concentrations recorded at the \(i\)-th monitoring station, \(\lbrace y_{ij} \rbrace_{j=1}^{n_i}\), always lie between \(Q_1(i)\) and \(Q_{99}(i)\).
+The aligned observations, denoted by \(\tilde{y}_{ij}\), are then defined as